It began with my injured agility dog

 Much more important, Lucy was a happier little dog at home.
 I did not realise how quiet she had become until she was feeling better again.
 So much of her personality was hidden by pain and discomfort.

 Further massage day courses followed.
 Then I wanted to learn how to help other dogs myself.
 Not just injured agility dogs like Lucy.
 But also dogs struggling with arthritis and other painful conditions.

 I completed the 2 year Clinical Canine Massage Practitioner programme in 2019.
-Then I resigned as Product owner for an Insurance software company.
-I left in early 2020 to set up this business.
-Fully focused on Canine Massage, I provide this therapy to help support dogs across Hampshire.
+And I set up my business in early 2020, providing this therapy to help support dogs across Hampshire.

 Canine Massage Therapy is suitable for many dogs.
 This includes injured pet dogs, agility, sporting or working dogs and pre/post operative dogs.
 Also ageing dogs and dogs with conditions such as arthritis, hip dysplasia, elbow dysplasia and many others.
 It can also provide maintenance treatments for dogs with active lifestyles to help pick up issues early.
 See the Canine Massage page for more details.

 View my professional membership on the Guild therapist register www.k9-massageguild.co.uk/emma-burt/.
 I commit to a minimum of 25 hours CPD each year as part of my membership.